aminrj/aminrj.github.io/_posts/2026-03-08-rag-security-architecture.md

 ---

-## Threat Actor Model: Who Poisons Your Knowledge Base
+## Threat actor model: who poisons your knowledge base

 Before diving into attacks, it is worth making the threat actors explicit.
 RAG poisoning is not a theoretical risk; multiple realistic actors have the access and motivation to exploit it.